-- 23. If a concern cannot be resolved via informal means, or if the matter is relatively serious, then a Formal Complaint should be submitted. - 24.
-Formal Complaints should normally be sent to the Head of School/Director of Institute (or their nominee), or to the Head of the relevant professional service (or equivalent).
+- 22. If a concern cannot be resolved via informal means, or if the matter is relatively serious, then a Formal Complaint should be submitted. - 23.
+Formal Complaints should normally be submitted via AskQM.
+The Formal Complaint form can be found by logging into the portal, selecting the category "Appeals & Complaints" and the sub-category "Formal Complaint".
 Students are advised that they can use the Report + Support portal to request for a matter to be investigated by the Appeals, Complaints and Conduct Office.
-The Appeals, Complaints and Conduct Office will advise students on next steps when issues are raised in this way. - 25.
-The Head of School/Institute (or their nominee), or the Head of the relevant professional service (or equivalent), will investigate the complaint, or appoint an investigating officer to investigate on their behalf.
-The investigator may meet with a complainant to discuss the complaint; they will also contact others involved in the complaint as appropriate. - 26.
+The Appeals, Complaints and Conduct Office will advise students on next steps when issues are raised in this way. - 24.
+Formal complaints will normally be investigated by the Head of School/Institute (or their nominee), or the Head of the relevant professional service (or equivalent), or they will appoint an investigating officer to investigate on their behalf.
+The investigator may meet with a complainant to discuss the complaint; they will also contact others involved in the complaint as appropriate.
+In all cases involving harassment and/or sexual misconduct, the investigator and decision-maker must have completed specialist training (and any annual refresher training). - 25.
 If a problem is particularly severe and/or urgent, or if there is good reason why a Formal Complaint cannot be considered at the school/institute/professional service level, it will be considered by the Appeals, Complaints and Conduct Office, subject to the approval of the head of that Office; approval may be sought by either the complainant or the relevant school/institute/professional service.
 In such cases, the complaint will be investigated by a caseworker from the Appeals, Complaints and Conduct Office The same investigative steps noted immediately above will apply.
-A caseworker who investigates a complaint under this provision will be precluded from further involvement with a case should it proceed to a Complaint Review. - 27.
+A caseworker who investigates a complaint under this provision will be precluded from further involvement with a case should it proceed to a Complaint Review. - 26.
 A complainant will receive a written outcome to a Formal Complaint, normally within 42 calendar days (30 working days, 6 weeks).
-The letter will inform the complainant of the evidence relied upon and the reasons for the decision, and the outcome to their Formal Complaint including what action, if any, is to be taken to address the matter. - 28.
+The letter will inform the complainant of the evidence relied upon and the reasons for the decision, and the outcome to their Formal Complaint including what action, if any, is to be taken to address the matter. - 27.
 Please note that while Queen Mary makes every effort to conclude complaints as quickly as possible, it may not always be possible to provide an outcome for a Formal Complaint within 42 calendar days.
 Some complaints may take longer than 42 calendar days to conclude at this stage; if it is not possible to complete a Formal Complaint within 42 calendar days the complainant will be written to at the earliest opportunity, and within the 42 calendar day period, with an explanation as to the status of their Formal Complaint and when it is likely to be concluded.